PaimaStudios/paima-engine/batcher/db/README.md

 ## Usage

-Currently the library is in development, unpublished, and to be imported and used locally.

 After making any changes to the queries in `src/sql/*.sql`, to make them actually reflect in the typescript code, you need to run the following:

 ```